RENEE WALLACE WILSON

 I bought the house just because.

-Isn't it amazing that in Spanish or Italian (and perhaps many other languages) the important words of the universe seem to blur into one.
-Perhaps this is all we need to know:
+Isn't it amazing that in Spanish or Italian (and perhaps many other languages that I equally don't know) the important words of the universe seem to blur into one.

 por que y porque